-La-Verna J. Fountain serves as the Vice President for Construction Business Services and Communications at Columbia University within the Facilities and Operations Department.
+La-Verna J. Fountain serves as the Vice President for Strategic Communications and Construction Business Initiatives at Columbia University within the Facilities and Operations Department.
 In this senior management role, she reports to the Executive Vice President for Facilities and Operations and leads communications efforts regarding construction business opportunities while also managing the University's long-term commitments and obligations agreed to under the Declaration of Covenants with Empire State Development.

 To meet many of the obligations under the Declaration, Fountain designed, implemented and manages several programs benefiting community members.
 She is responsible for the University's Construction Supplier Diversity program and managing the University's Minority Women and Local Advisory Council.
 She also oversees the internal and external communications initiatives for Facilities and Operations for nearly 2,000 employees and more than 30,000 students.